KBDStudios/Universal-File-Padder-Viewer/README.md

 3. Install the required image processing library by opening your command prompt and typing:

        pip install pillow

-   **(Optional)** If you want support for Apple's HEIC/HEIF image formats, install the supplementary plugin:

-       pip install pillow-heif

 4. Run the `UniversalFilePadderViewer.pyw` script.